 Secondly, making marmalade reminds me of a wonderful woman.
-Growing up my mum worked as a mobile hairdresser, travelling to people’s homes regularly – and took me and my brother with her.
+Growing up my mum worked as a mobile hairdresser, travelling to people’e homes regularly – and took me and my brother with her.

-The wonderful woman was Mrs Norwood and she made marmalade by hand up until her late 80s, and every year we’d be presented with a jar that we all looked forward to.
+The wonderful woman in question was Mrs Norwood and she made marmalade by hand well into her late 80s, and evert tear we’d be presented with a jar that we all looked forward to.

 A few years before she died, she showed my mum how she made her preserve using a Magic Marmalade cutter – an antique cutter made by a firm in Manchester to quicken the cutting of the orange peel.

-I now use Mrs Norwood’s marmalade cutter to make my own and for me this is a really important tradition to continue.
-And in the same way that she gave her marmalade away I like to give mine away to family and friends too as a way of sharing the gorgeous golden goodness.
+I now use Mrs Norwood’s marmalade cutter to make my own and, for me, this is a really important tradition to continue.
+And in the same way that she gave her marmalade away I like to give away mine to family and friends as a way of sharing the gorgeous golden goodness.

-Thirdly, I now make marmalade to enter the World Marmalade Awards.
-Last year I entered for the first time and managed a bronze – here’s hoping for the same, if not better, this year…
+Thirdly, I now make marmalade to enter The World Marmalade Awards.
+Last year I entered for the first time and managed a bronze award – here’s hoping for the same, if not better, this year…

 Today I decided to knuckle down and make my 2018 marmalade, but very early on I realised that I had done what I do every year – bought too many oranges.
 I always end up cooking marmalade for what feels like days on end!

-Later this week I aim to make a Dark & Moody batch (including Whiskey) and a Gin and lemon batch for the first time – all three will be entered into the awards.
+Later this week I aim to make a Dark and Moody batch (including Whiskey) and a Gin and lemon batch for the first time – all three will be entered into the awards.